Switching pills and douching

 The douching is a larger issue.

-Douching -- when specific douches at specific times are not suggested by a doctor or alternative healthcare provider -- is just plan bad news.
+Douching -- when specific douches at specific times are not suggested by a doctor or alternative healthcare provider -- is just plain bad news.
 It basically only got popular based on women's insecurities and mistrust of their own bodies, and a cultural desire to "sanitize" women because natural parts of womanhood really freak people out or intimidate them.
 The vagina is a self-cleaning organ, and douching hinders it in doing that well and ably.
 The vagina has a pretty specific acid and bacterial balance which douching often screws up, which is why women who douche are MORE likely to develop yeast or bacterial infections than those who do not.

-Understand that semen DOES also change that balance of the vagina, so when you have a male partner ejaculating inside you, you are going to notice changes in scent and discharge for a couple of days, while the vagina is re-regulating itself.
+Understand that semen DOES also change that balance of the vagina, so when you have a partner ejaculating inside you, you are going to notice changes in scent and discharge for a couple of days, while the vagina is re-regulating itself.
 That doesn't mean it isn't a clean vagina, mind you.
 Semen doesn't make the vagina unclean, but it does change it for a few days.

-If you don't like that -- and it's okay not to -- the simplest way to deal with that, and the healthiest for your vagina, is to just have your male partner use a condom.
+If you don't like that -- and it's okay not to -- the simplest way to deal with that, and the healthiest for your vagina, is to just have your partner use a condom.
 If you feel like it's awkward to ask for that if you've already done all your STI testing and safer sex back when, and have since been fluid-bonded for a long time, allow me a suggestion.
 You can simply say that you just don't really like what happens to YOUR vagina when it comes to ejaculate, rather than making it sound like there's something icky about his fluids.
 You can let him know that semen does change the acid balance of the vagina for a bit, and that it's not about something wrong with him, but that it's just about a preference you have right now.
 And a partner of so long shouldn't have a big issue with that, since condom use just isn't a big deal.

 If you're feeling "unclean" at times other than after he's recently ejaculated inside you, you also just want to be sure you're up-to-date with your annual pelvic exams and don't have an infection or imbalance right now.
 Obviously, it'd not be surprising to be disturbed by a scent or discharge that is because of an infection, and if you do have one, it's important to get that treated for your health, not just because of a preference.